apache/causeway-site/content/contributors/recreating-an-archetype.md

     mvn clean install
     mvn antrun:run -P self-host

-then using mvn jetty plugin (browse to [http://localhost:8080/simpleapp-webapp/](http://localhost:8080/simpleapp-webapp/)) etc:
+then using mvn jetty plugin:

     cd webapp
     mvn jetty:run

+If recreating the *simpleapp* archetype, browse to [http://localhost:8080/simpleapp-webapp/](http://localhost:8080/simpleapp-webapp/).

+If recreating the *todoapp* archetype, browse to [http://localhost:8080/todoapp-webapp/](http://localhost:8080/todoapp-webapp/).

 Check the about page and confirm built against non-SNAPSHOT versions of the Isis jars.